#88 | David Werner receives honorary doctor degree in Mexico: Festivities spark reunion of long-lost friends and exciting new connections

 #82 | DISABLED RECOVERING DRUG-ADDICTS UNITED: A New Service Program Run by Disabled Recovering Drug-Users in Mexico; their Child-to-Child Workshop and Paper-Based Technology in Action

-Drugs and Disabilities by David Werner In Mexico today, widespread use of addictive drugs has become a major social and health problem, especially among youth.
-In this newsletter we discuss how extensive trafficking and consumption of drugs have created new challenges for the community health and disability programs we are involved with, and we describe a groundbreaking initiative run by and for disabled persons who got hooked on drugs and are now trying to stay off them by devoting their lives to assist others in need.
+This Newsletter discusses how the extensive trafficking and consumption of drugs have created new challenges for Project Piaxtla and PROJIMO, the community health and disability programs we are involved with.
+We describe a groundbreaking initiative, Habilítate Mazatlán” (Enable-Yourself Mazatlán), run by and for disabled persons who got hooked on drugs and are now trying to stay off them by devoting their lives to assist others in need.
+Included in this Newsletter is an interesting photo documentary of Habilítate’s Child-to-Child workshop. and an extensive look at the projects work in Appropriate Paper-Based Technology providing customized seating to disabled children.
+Finally, HealthWrights requests funds to make a drug rehabilitation center accessible to disabled people.

 #81 | Health Services in a Land of Contradiction: Innovations in Thailand to Meet Health Needs of the Most Vulnerable